TosbackCgusBridge-Bot/CGUs-versions/Hautelook/Privacy Policy.md

-It's Time for an Upgrade
+IT'S TIME FOR AN UPGRADE

-HauteLook no longer supports the browser you're currently using.
-To access HauteLook's great events—and exclusive savings—upgrade your current browser or use one of the alternate browsers listed below.
-Plus, make sure to download the mobile apps so you'll never miss another event!
+To access this site, please upgrade your current browser to the latest version or use one of the alternate browsers listed below.
+Plus, make sure to download our mobile apps to score style and savings wherever you are.

 Mobile Apps